-A total of 6,975 patients with mild-to-severe heart failure were evaluated in placebo-controlled and active-controlled studies of immediate-release carvedilol.
+A total of 6,975 subjects with mild-to-severe heart failure were evaluated in placebo-controlled and active-controlled trials of immediate-release carvedilol.

 Mild-to-Moderate Heart Failure

-Carvedilol was studied in 5 multicenter, placebo-controlled studies, and in 1 active-controlled study (COMET study) involving patients with mild-to-moderate heart failure.
+Carvedilol was studied in 5 multicenter, placebo-controlled trials, and in 1 active-controlled trial (COMET trial) involving subjects with mild-to-moderate heart failure.

-Four US multicenter, double-blind, placebo-controlled studies enrolled 1,094 patients (696 randomized to carvedilol) with NYHA class II-III heart failure and ejection fraction ≤ 0.35.
-The vast majority were on digitalis, diuretics, and an ACE inhibitor at study entry.
-Patients were assigned to the studies based upon exercise ability.
-An Australia-New Zealand double-blind, placebo-controlled study enrolled 415 patients (half randomized to immediate-release carvedilol) with less severe heart failure.
-All protocols excluded patients expected to undergo cardiac transplantation during the 7.5 to 15 months of double-blind follow-up.
-All randomized patients had tolerated a 2-week course on immediate-release carvedilol 6.25 mg twice daily.
+Four US multicenter, double-blind, placebo-controlled trials enrolled 1,094 subjects (696 randomized to carvedilol) with NYHA class II-III heart failure and ejection fraction less than or equal to 0.35.
+The vast majority were on digitalis, diuretics, and an ACE inhibitor at trial entry.
+Subjects were assigned to the trials based upon exercise ability.
+An Australia-New Zealand double-blind, placebo-controlled trial enrolled 415 subjects (half randomized to immediate-release carvedilol) with less severe heart failure.
+All protocols excluded subjects expected to undergo cardiac transplantation during the 7.5 to 15 months of double-blind follow-up.
+All randomized subjects had tolerated a 2-week course on immediate-release carvedilol 6.25 mg twice daily.

 The results of the US and Australia-New Zealand trials were as follows:

-Functional Measures: None of the multicenter studies had NYHA classification as a primary end point, but all such studies had it as a secondary end point.
-There was at least a trend toward improvement in NYHA class in all studies.
-Exercise tolerance was the primary end point in 3 studies; in none was a statistically significant effect found.
+Functional Measures: None of the multicenter trials had NYHA classification as a primary end point, but all such trials had it as a secondary end point.
+There was at least a trend toward improvement in NYHA class in all trials.
+Exercise tolerance was the primary end point in 3 trials; in none was a statistically significant effect found.

-Subjective Measures: Health-related quality of life, as measured with a standard questionnaire (a primary end point in 1 study), was unaffected by carvedilol.
-However, patients' and investigators' global assessments showed significant improvement in most studies.
+Subjective Measures: Health-related quality of life, as measured with a standard questionnaire (a primary end point in 1 trial), was unaffected by carvedilol.
+However, patients' and investigators' global assessments showed significant improvement in most trials.

 The COMET Trial

-In this double-blind trial, 3,029 patients with NYHA class II-IV heart failure (left ventricular ejection fraction ≤ 35%) were randomized to receive either carvedilol (target dose: 25 mg twice daily) or immediate-release metoprolol tartrate (target dose: 50 mg twice daily).
-The mean age of the patients was approximately 62 years, 80% were males, and the mean left ventricular ejection fraction at baseline was 26%.
-Approximately 96% of the patients had NYHA class II or III heart failure.
-Concomitant treatment included diuretics (99%), ACE inhibitors (91%), digitalis (59%), aldosterone antagonists (11%), and “statin” lipid lowering agents (21%).
+In this double-blind trial, 3,029 subjects with NYHA class II-IV heart failure (left ventricular ejection fraction less than or equal to 35%) were randomized to receive either carvedilol (target dose: 25 mg twice daily) or immediate-release metoprolol tartrate (target dose: 50 mg twice daily).
+The mean age of the subjects was approximately 62 years, 80% were males, and the mean left ventricular ejection fraction at baseline was 26%.
+Approximately 96% of the subjects had NYHA class II or III heart failure.
+Concomitant treatment included diuretics (99%), ACE inhibitors (91%), digitalis (59%), aldosterone antagonists (11%), and “statin” lipid-lowering agents (21%).
 The mean duration of follow-up was 4.8 years.
 The mean dose of carvedilol was 42 mg per day.

-The study had 2 primary end points: all-cause mortality and the composite of death plus hospitalization for any reason.
+The trial had 2 primary end points: all-cause mortality and the composite of death plus hospitalization for any reason.
 The results of COMET are presented in Table 5 below.
-All-cause mortality carried most of the statistical weight and was the primary determinant of the study size.
-All-cause mortality was 34% in the patients treated with carvedilol and was 40% in the immediate-release metoprolol group (p = 0.0017; hazard ratio = 0.83, 95% CI 0.74–0.93).
+All-cause mortality carried most of the statistical weight and was the primary determinant of the trial size.
+All-cause mortality was 34% in the subjects treated with carvedilol and was 40% in the immediate-release metoprolol group (P = 0.0017; hazard ratio = 0.83, 95% CI: 0.74 to 0.93).
 The effect on mortality was primarily due to a reduction in cardiovascular death.
-The difference between the 2 groups with respect to the composite end point was not significant (p = 0.122).
+The difference between the 2 groups with respect to the composite end point was not significant (P = 0.122).
 The estimated mean survival was 8.0 years with carvedilol and 6.6 years with immediate-release metoprolol.

 Table 5: Results of COMET